otrv4/otrv4/architecture-decisions/005-mix-key.md

 This proposal does not change the Double Ratchet algorithm, with the exception of how to derive root keys.

-The first 3072-bit DH key agreement would take place in the DAKE.
+The first 3072-bit DH key agreement takes place in the DAKE.
 See Nik Unger's paper[1], which specifies Transitionally Secure Spawn.
-The exception to this entry in the paper is that we are trying to protect against ECC weaknesses, and SIDH[2] relies on ECC.
-So this will instead be just a DH exchange.
+The difference to this entry in the paper is that we are trying to protect against elliptic curve weaknesses, and SIDH[2] relies on ECC.
+So this will instead use a classic Diffie Hellman key exchange.

 The options for ratcheting/re-deriving this mix key are: